Addition and Differentiation of ZX-diagrams: Introduction

+The ability to perform addition directly leads to a procedure for differentiation.
+On the other direction, with Stone's theorem some specific kinds of sums might be straightforwardly expressed as diagrams if we can compute derivatives.
+We demonstrate how to combine our formula for the derivatives and the theorem to find a diagrammatic representation for example Hamiltonian.

+\paragraph*{Structure of the paper.} In \cref{section:ZX-calculus}, we give a brief introduction to the $\ZX$-calculus followed by some useful lemmas.
+In \cref{section:related_work}, we provide a general overview of addition and differentiation in quantum computing.
+In particular, we show how addition may be represented in circuit notation.
+We continue by giving an overview of the potential benefits coming from using $\ZX$-diagrams to reason about derivatives.
+This section, alongside additional examples and explanations, constitutes the major extension of the current work with respect to the previous version \cite{my_paper_2}.

-\paragraph*{Structure of the paper.} In the section \ref{section:ZX_calculus}, we give a brief introduction to the $\ZX$-calculus.
-In the section \ref{section:controlizer}, we recall the properties of controlled states and give the definition of \textit{controlizer}: a map that transforms an arbitrary diagram to a controlled state.
-We show how to use controlizers to perform the addition of $\ZX$-diagrams.
-In the section \ref{section:derivative}, we introduce the formal semantics of derivative of a parametrized diagram.
-The definition is followed by an algorithm for differentiation that explicitly incorporates the product rule.
-Finally, we give two compact formulas for derivatives in $\ZX(\beta)$ that may be directly used in computation.
-In the section \ref{section:hamiltonian}, we show how to apply our result to obtain a diagram for an Ising Hamiltonian.
-Most of proofs are detailed in the appendix \ref{appendix:proofs_from_main_text}.
+In the next \cref{section:addition} we introduce an inductive procedure for the transformation of a diagram into a controlled form.
+We show how this procedure leads to an algorithm for the addition of $\ZX$-diagrams.
+In \cref{section:differentiation}, we provide two approaches for the differentiation, including an inductive definition (directly inspired by the product rules) and compact formulas for derivatives of linear diagrams $\ZX(\beta)$ where $\beta$ is a vector of parameters.
+In \cref{section:hamiltonian_diagram}, we show how to apply our formulas to obtain a diagram for an Ising Hamiltonian.